rohana96/ObjectLocalization/README.md

 # Weakly Supervised Object Localization

-In this assignment, we will learn to train object detectors in the weakly supervised setting, which means you're going to train object detectors without bounding box annotations!
+In this assignment, we will learn to train object detectors in the weakly supervised setting, which means we're going to train object detectors without bounding box annotations!

-We will use the PyTorch framework to design our models, train and test them.
-We will also be using Weights and Biases for visualizations and to log our metrics.
-This assignment borrows heavily from the previous version, but is now upgraded to Python 3, and does not depend upon the now deprecated Faster-RCNN repository.
+We will use the [PyTorch](pytorch.org) framework to design our models, train and test them.
+We will also be using [Weights and Biases](https://wandb.ai/site) for visualizations and to log our metrics.
+This assignment borrows heavily from the [previous version](https://bitbucket.org/cmu16824_spring2020/2020_hw2_release/src/master/), but is now upgraded to Python 3, and does not depend upon the now deprecated Faster-RCNN repository.

 We will be implementing slightly simplified versions of the following approaches in this assignment:

-Oquab, Maxime, et al. "Is object localization for free?-weakly-supervised learning with convolutional neural networks."
-Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+1. Oquab, Maxime, et al. "*Is object localization for free?-weakly-supervised learning with convolutional neural networks.*" Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2015.
-Link
+[Link](https://www.di.ens.fr/~josef/publications/Oquab15.pdf)
-Bilen, Hakan, and Andrea Vedaldi.
-"Weakly supervised deep detection networks."
+2. Bilen, Hakan, and Andrea Vedaldi. "*Weakly supervised deep detection networks*."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.
-Link
+[Link](https://www.robots.ox.ac.uk/~vgg/publications/2016/Bilen16/bilen16.pdf)

-We will train and test using the PASCAL VOC 2007 data.
+We will train and test using the [PASCAL VOC 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/index.html) data.
 The Pascal VOC dataset comes with bounding box annotations, however, we will not use bounding box annotations in the weakly supervised setting.

 #### Q 0.1: What classes does the image at index 2020 contain (index 2020 is the 2021-th image due to 0-based numbering)?